soldag/DataProfiling-SoSe17/docs/SUCCESS.md

 In retrospective we could have used **Position List Indices** to speed up the uniqueness-check.

-#### _If you algorithm implements an adaption or optimization of existing approaches, describe these briefly._
+#### _If your algorithm implements an adaption or optimization of existing approaches, describe these briefly._

 ![Nope.](https://media.giphy.com/media/kGCuRgmbnO9EI/giphy.gif)